pcourbin/ecodevices_rt2/README.md

 ## Installation
-Copy the `ecodevices-rt2` folder to your `custom_components` folder and restart Home Assistant.
+Copy the `custom_components/ecodevices-rt2` folder into the config folder.

 ## Examples